Guo Ziyi — Contributive Marshal of Recovery of the Realm

 When Guo Ziyi was at home in mourning for his mother, the An-Shi Rebellion outburst.

-An-Shi were two generals that garrisoned on the borders of the Tang Empire that led independent troops that were consisted of over 200,000 well-trained, professional warriors.
+An-Shi were two generals garrisoned on the Tang Empire's borders that led independent troops consisting of over 200,000 well-trained, professional warriors.

-On the other side, most Tang's people had lived in peace for generations, and couldn't believe a huge war was about to come.
+On the other side, most Tang people had lived in peace for generations and couldn't believe a brutal war was about to come.

-Many cities of Tang that had been attacked by the rebel army in the first round fell into the rebel army's control since their governors either surrendered or escaped.
+Many cities of Tang that the rebel army had attacked in the first round fell into the rebel army's control since their governors either surrendered or escaped.

 Under those circumstances, Guo Ziyi was summoned back to fight against the rebellions.